-- When someone receives an opioid prescription, have patients sign a release form that includes their name and email that grants us permission to follow up with them by email after one week of signing the form.
-This will be collected as a separate sheet of paper that will be securely collected by you and shared with us at the end of each week through GetTheFactsRx.com/pharmacy. - At the end of each day, you will be asked to collect the research forms and compile them into a separate bin.
-This bin will be digitally scanned at the end of each week and shared with us so there is a consolidated list of contact information for the program participants.
-The physical form will then be HIPPA shredded at your pharmacy for the privacy of the participants, and all participants will be given a random identifier, so all survey information remains anonymous. - During the course of the follow up period, each participant will be sent a brief survey via email to gauge participation and collect general feedback about the program.
+- · When someone receives an opioid prescription, ask patients to fill out a research consent form by scanning the QR code located on the rack card.
+The online form will ask for name and phone number and grants us permission to follow up with them by email after two week of signing the form.
+You should keep a stack of rack cards on your counter beside you for easy reference.
+We will also insert rack cards into the locking bags and bottles to ensure that each customer receives one. - · We will also send you a physical research consent form for customers not comfortable with QR codes.
+We ask that these are collected by you and shared with us at the end of each month through GetTheFactsRx.com/pharmacy-report. - We suggest you collect and compile the consent forms into a bin, and digitally scan the forms at the end of each month, submitting them at the report link above.
+Then, the physical form should be HIPPA shredded at your pharmacy for the privacy of the participants, and all participants will be given a random identifier, so all survey information remains anonymous. - During the course of the follow up period, each participant will be sent a brief survey via email to gauge participation and collect general feedback about the program.
 This is important to measure the effectiveness of the program.